Aviroop-001/Aviroop-001/README.md

 ---

-I am a Full-stack Web Developer working with MERN (mongoDB, Express, React Js, node JS)
+I am a Full-stack Web Developer working with MERN (mongoDB, Express, React Js, node JS), with profound knowledge in Data Structures and Algorithms

  🔭 I’m planning for a Project **Real-time Video streaming App**.